justin-aquino/speed-typer/README.md

 ## TECH STACK TO BE USED:
-> I plan on using HTML, CSS, Bootstrap/Other CSS Frameworks, and Javascript
+> I plan on using HTML, CSS, Bootstrap/Other CSS Frameworks, Favicon, and Javascript

 ## TECHNICAL OVERVIEW
 The words to be typed will be displayed one by one.
-Once the user types the word correctly, a new word will be generated, and the score will be incremented by one.
+Once the user types the word correctly, a new word will be generated (no need to press enter), and the score will be incremented by one.
 I will also implement a count down timer that will be incremented whenever the player types in the word correctly.

 ## Levels of Difficulty Explained:
-I will be making **different arrays** for different levels of difficulty.
 MVP will only have Normal difficulty as default.
 Once the MVP goal has been reached, I will be adding more levels into the game.

+### Every word typed correctly will increment the timer by:

 #### EASY MODE
-Short, easy-to-type words will be generated.
-Every time the player types in the word correctly, the score will increment, and another five seconds will be added to the running timer.
-Timer starts when player presses the first key.
++ 5 seconds.

 #### NORMAL MODE(DEFAULT)
-Medium-length, easy to type words / phrases will be generated.
-Every time the player types in the word correctly, the score will increment, and another 3 seconds will be added to the running timer.
-Timer starts when player presses the first key.
++3 Seconds

 #### HARD MODE
-Lengthy words or words with complicated spelling will be generated.
-Every time the player types in the word correctly, the score will increment, and another second will be added to the running timer.
-The timer starts as soon as the page loads.
++ 2 seconds.